isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 and water-based materials.
 Due to its massive spraying power, Fuji-2203G Semi-PRO 2 can be used with un-tinned stains and paints with no issues.
 Luckily, you may also spray the stain directly from some container or bucket.
 The spray gun is the non-bleed type that reduces the chances of sputtering or spitting if the gun trigger is incipiently depressed.
 This sprayer won't have a continuous airflow from its turbine - and hence air won't bleed out.
-Fuji-2203G Semi-PRO 2 has a metallic turbine that replaces an air compressor� (external).
+Fuji-2203G Semi-PRO 2 has a metallic turbine that replaces an air compressor (external).
 Also, the turbine spray gun will produce less noise during operation - it's equally lighter and less bulky.
 Its metallic turbine housing of the Semi-PRO 2 helps protect the device's internal components while you're strong, using, and transporting it.
 Also, the device will protect its air hose and spray gun thanks to the turbine storage areas.
 Fuji-2203G Semi-PRO 2 has a flexible air hose that comes with its kink-free spring, and hence the hose won't be pinched or kinked around the connections.
 Its air hoses have couplings that are easy to connect or disconnect.
 Pros: